Leafpool731/Exam3-Study-Guide/exam3-sg.md

 * **Integration Testing:** Tests that different components or modules work together correctly when assembled.
 * **Usability Testing:** Tests the user-friendliness and intuitiveness of the product.

+### Purpose of Testing

+* **Verify correctness:** Ensure individual units and combined systems behave as expected.
+* **Catch regressions early:** Automated tests detect when new changes break existing behavior.
+* **Improve design and confidence:** Tests encourage modular design and give confidence for refactoring.
+* **Documentation:** Tests show expected usage and edge-cases for functions and APIs.

 ### Coverage Types

 * **Statement Coverage:** Ensures that every **executable statement** in the code is executed at least once by the test suite.
 * **Path Coverage:** Ensures that every possible **sequence of control flow** (or path) through the code is executed.
 Path coverage is more rigorous and implies statement coverage.

+### Quick Comparison: Path vs Statement Coverage

+- **Statement coverage:** Measures whether each line/statement was executed.
+Easier to achieve; does not guarantee all branches or combinations were tested.
+- **Path coverage:** Measures whether every possible route through the code (every branch and combination of conditions) has been executed.
+Much harder to achieve, often exponential in number of branches, but gives stronger guarantees.
+- **Practical note:** Aim for high statement coverage and targeted path coverage for complex functions (use unit tests to cover edge cases and integration tests for interactions).

 ### Example: Unit Test with Vitest